GitMathieuRICHARD/Neural_Network/README.md

 # Neural Network

-Here you can see the different projects about neuronal networks.
+Here you can see the different projects about neural networks.

 Liste de 500 projetcs ML: https://github.com/ashishpatel26/500-AI-Machine-learning-Deep-learning-Computer-vision-NLP-Projects-with-code